|

 | Some of the information I have had published

 that might be of interest is the following: 1.
 The Fun of Processing a Stellar Spectrum – the HARD WAY 2.
 Spectroscopic Results From Blue Hills Observatory of the 2009–2011 Eclipse of e Aurigae 3.
 Computing a Continuum and Equivalent Width for a Stellar Spectrum 4.
-High Resolution Spectroscopy for the Amateur: Experiences with the LHIRES III Spectrograph |
+High Resolution Spectroscopy for the Amateur: Experiences with the LHIRES III Spectrograph 5.
+An Adventure Deriving the Slant Angle of a Spectrum |

 | For anyone interested in spectroscopy, or any